rafaeldgeo/my-practices-in-the-frontend-mentor/junior/character-counter/README-template.md

 Users should be able to:

-- Analyze the character, word, and sentence counts for their text
-- Exclude/Include spaces in their character count
 - Receive a warning message if their text exceeds their character limit
 - See the approximate reading time of their text
 - Analyze the letter density of their text